DannySom/OS-ticket-installation/README.md

 </p>
 <p>
-2. Then, I downloaded the osTicket-Installation-Files.zip and unziped it onto my desktop within the virual machine.
-The folder should be called “osTicket-Installation-Files”
+2. Then, I downloaded the osTicket-Installation-Files.zip and unziped it onto my desktop within the virual machine. </p> This contains all the core application files needed to deploy osTicket.
-We will use the files in this folder to install osTicket and some of the dependencies.
   </p>
 </p>
 <br />